IWibawa/NutriPro/Project Plan.md

 6. **Private Sector**: Companies involved in food production and distribution may use the data to improve product offerings and ensure they meet nutritional standards.
 7. **Community Groups**: Local organizations and community leaders help in data collection and dissemination of information to the public.
 8. **Donors and Funding Agencies**: These stakeholders use the data to assess the impact of their investments and guide future funding decisions.
+9. **Customers/Cliental/User**: These stakeholders use the data to monitor and assess the impact for their future intake.
+Allow to moniotor their daily calorie count.

 These stakeholders collaborate to ensure the database is comprehensive, accurate, and useful for improving nutrition outcomes¹²³.
-Is there a specific aspect of stakeholder involvement you're interested in?

 ### 1.3 Project Scope

 A Nutrition Database is a comprehensive collection of data on the nutritional content of various foods.
-It typically includes information on macronutrients (like carbohydrates, proteins, and fats), micronutrients (such as vitamins and minerals), and other components like fiber and water content¹⁴.
+It typically includes information on macronutrients (like carbohydrates, proteins, and fats), micronutrients (such as vitamins and minerals), and other components like fiber and water content.

-### Defining What is Included:
+### What is Included:
 1. **Food Items**: A wide range of foods, including raw ingredients, processed foods, and restaurant meals.
 2. **Nutrient Information**: Detailed data on macronutrients, micronutrients, and other dietary components.
 3. **Serving Sizes**: Standardized serving sizes to ensure consistency.